-Welcome to Garber Nissan!
+Welcome to Garber Nissan

-“To be the BEST automotive sales and repair operation in every market we serve.”
+VISION STATEMENT“To be the BEST automotive sales and repair operation in every market we serve.”

-“We’re only doing our jobs when we create an experience for the customers for which they choose to return and do business with us again.”
+MISSION STATEMENT“We’re only doing our jobs when we create an experience for the customers for which they choose to return and do business with us again.”

 HISTORY OF THE COMPANY

+Richard Garber Sr., son of Guy Garber and who had been actively managing Garber Buick Company, became president and owner until his death in 1972.
+Like his father, Richard was a civic leader in every sense of the word.
 Richard Garber was succeeded by Norman F. Geyer as president.
-Norm Geyer was married to Maxine Garber and was a son-in-law.
+Norm was married to Maxine Garber and was Guy Garber’s son-in-law.
 He successfully guided the Buick store for eight years, during the trying times of the 1970’s, until he passed the torch to Richard J. Garber Jr., in 1980.

 Guy S. Garber’s grandson, Richard J. Garber, Jr., was the third generation to take the helm of the company in its 73rd year of operation.
 When he became president, he was the youngest Buick dealer for a dealership of its size in the nation.